The Outbreak of Thermal Pollution

 Globally, the top three countries with the most elevated combined rates of thermal emissions are the United States, China, and France.

 In the United States alone, seventy-five (75) to eighty (80) percent of thermal pollution comes from industrial power plants.
-The remaining twenty (20) to twenty-five (25) percent comes from industrial sources such as the ones mentioned above.
+The remaining twenty (20) to twenty-five (25) percent comes from industrial sources, such as those mentioned above.

 Due to the constant degradation of water quality, all living things—humans and animals alike—and the environment are in danger.
-Worse, thermal pollution is largely the result of certain human influences and actions.
+Worse, thermal pollution is largely the result of human activities.
 When warm water is mixed into the ocean, it alters its physical properties.

 Gear up!
-Let's explore the nature of thermal pollution, its origins, and who caused it.
+Let's explore the nature of thermal pollution, its origins, and who is responsible for it.
 While we're at it, we should also discuss its effects on human life and the environment in detail.

 Finally, given the gravity of thermal pollution, what can we do to lessen its effects and remedy it for good?